retrixe/EnderChat/README.md

 APKs are available to download for each EnderChat release [here.](https://github.com/retrixe/EnderChat/releases)

-Publishing to the Google Play Store is eventually planned for the betas and final release. ***While the license allows redistribution, I request that people do not abuse this privilege and publish EnderChat to the Play Store without my consent (for now).***
+Publishing to the Google Play Store is eventually planned for the betas and final release. ***While the license allows redistribution, I request people not to abuse this privilege and publish EnderChat to the Play Store without my permission (for now).***

 ### iOS